jskoiz/neuko-walkman/VERCEL_DEPLOYMENT.md

 # Vercel Deployment Guide

+This guide covers deploying the Pirate Radio website to Vercel.
+The Telegram bot runs locally and is **not** deployed to Vercel.

-## ⚠️ Important: Deployment Protection
+## Important: Deployment Protection

 If your Vercel deployment shows "Authentication Required", you need to **disable deployment protection** or configure it to allow public access to API routes.